SoftwareEngineeringKn12/BombGameSE/README.md

 ## Developement

+### Idea

+The idea was to create a Bombermanesque game without destructable boxes.
+However the field should not be like the standard Bomberman field, but be like a maze and random generated.
+It should also provide an AI to provide opponents.

+[STANDARD BM FELD]

 ### Beginnig

 The developement started in mid-october and in this early period the team did not know much about design patterns, usage